-The Web Services Secure Conversation (WS-SecureConversation 1.3) specification requires a token service to return wst:RequestedSecurityToken to the initiating party in response to a wst:RequestSecurityToken.
-One or more wst:RequestSecurityTokenResponse elements are contained within a single wst:RequestSecurityTokenResponseCollection.

-This differs from the previous version of the specification, in which wst:RequestSecurityTokenResponse was returned by the token service.

-The token service can return wst:RequestSecurityTokenResponse if the service policy specifies the SC10SecurityContextToken, as described in the next bullet item.

-The WS-SecurityPolicy 1.2 Errata document describes the following change to SecureConversationToken Assertion:
+- The Web Services Secure Conversation (WS-SecureConversation 1.3) specification requires a token service to return wst:RequestedSecurityToken to the initiating party in response to a wst:RequestSecurityToken.
+One or more wst:RequestSecurityTokenResponse elements are contained within a single wst:RequestSecurityTokenResponseCollection. - This differs from the previous version of the specification, in which wst:RequestSecurityTokenResponse was returned by the token service. - The token service can return wst:RequestSecurityTokenResponse if the service policy specifies the SC10SecurityContextToken, as described in the next bullet item. - The WS-SecurityPolicy 1.2 Errata document describes the following change to SecureConversationToken Assertion: - <sp:SC10SecurityContextToken /> changes to sp:SC10SecurityContextToken continues to be supported only when used with the WS-SecureConversation version of 02/2005.

-<sp:SC10SecurityContextToken />

-changes to
+'''

 <sp:SC13SecurityContextToken />

+'''